yGazhala/mail-app/README.md

 - Browser support: IE10+ .

 > Note: in this test version, there is no a real postal service on the server.
-Thus, new messages will not be sent to receivers.
+Thus, new messages will not be sent to recipients.
 They will be just saved in the sent mail directory on the server.

 ## Demo